sparkssss/AequeVox/README.md

 They utillise a constructed grammar to generate sentences that comprise of robust and non-robust words respectively.

+* These can be generated using the ASR specific notebooks.
+They take the form {ASR Type}-Sentence-Gen-Template.ipynb.

 #### Generalizability RQ

 We use a TTS engine followed by an ASR engine to verify that the generated sentences containing non-robust words induce mispredictions of said non-robust words.

+* The Gen_Graphs.ipynb generates the graph comparing the errors between the two classes of sentences.

 #### User Study